The R-matrix of the affine Yangian: Determinant of affine quantum Cartan matrices

 \begin{rem} For simply laced types , the explicit formulae for $\det(\bfB(\sop))$ first appeared in \cite[Sec.~4]{suter-07}.
 Note however that in untwisted type BCFG our formulae differ from those given in \emph{loc. cit.}, due to a different definition of the quantum Cartan matrix in these types. \end{rem}

 {\bf Acknowledgments.} This project started during a \emph{Research in Pairs} visit at the Centro Internazionale per la Ricerca Matematica in Trento, May 21 - June 9, 2023.
 We are grateful to the entire CIRM team for providing us an exceptional research environment.
-We also would like to thank Maria Angelica Cueto for her help with the more computational aspects of the paper, and Valerio Toledano Laredo for his insightful comments.
+We would like to thank Mar\'{i}a Ang\'{e}lica Cueto for her help with the more computational aspects of the paper, Ovidiu Costin and Valerio Toledano Laredo for their insightful comments.

-AA was supported in part by the Programme {FIL 2022} of the University of Parma co-sponsored by Fondazione Cariparma.
+AA was supported in part by the INdAM Project 2024 (CUP E53C23001740001) and the PRIN grant 2022HMTBLL.
 SG was supported through the Simons foundation collaboration grant 526947.
 CW gratefully acknowledges the support of the Natural Sciences and Engineering Research Council of Canada (NSERC), provided via the Discovery Grants Program (Grant RGPIN-2022-03298 and DGECR-2022-00440).

 [1]{} {\leavevmode\hbox to3em{\hrulefill}\thinspace} [2]{ \href{http://www.ams.org/mathscinet-getitem?mr=#1}{#2} } [2]{#2}

 [1]{}